What is diabetes and how is it connected to chronic kidney disease?

 Diabetes can affect your kidneys in two main ways:

-- Kidney disease (diabetic nephropathy).
+1. Kidney disease (diabetic nephropathy).
 High glucose levels cause extra blood to flow through the tiny filters in your kidneys, so they have to work harder than normal to clean it.
 Over time this can damage the filters, causing them to leak.

-Kidney damage occurs slowly over many years.
-It can be identified in its early stages by very small amounts of protein in the urine.
 This protein has leaked from the kidneys as a result of the damage to the filters.
 It is therefore important that people with diabetes are screened regularly for kidney disease in order to find and treat any problems early, before more serious damage can occur.

 What other problems can diabetes and kidney disease cause?

-Both diabetes and kidney disease can cause high blood pressure which increases the risk of heart attacks and strokes.
-Foot and eye problems are also common with people with diabetes and kidney disease, but these can be preventable.
-Regular checks with your GP and optician are therefore important to try to stop any problems from developing or to spot them early on when they can be easier to treat.
+Both diabetes and kidney disease can cause high blood pressure, which increases the risk of heart attacks and strokes.
+Foot and eye problems are also common in people with diabetes and kidney disease, but they can be prevented.

 How will my kidneys be monitored if I have diabetes?